Charuchandra-12/BoardGame/README.md

 **while adding the worker node it also requires --cri-socket=unix:///var/run/cri-dockerd.sock with the generated token**

-## 5. Create a custom runner for GitHub Actions (get the commands and from github itself and run the commands on the ec2 instace to make it runner) and on runner Install the below packages
+## 5. Create a custom runner for GitHub Actions

+**(get the commands and from github itself and run the commands on the ec2 instace to make it runner) and on runner Install the below packages**

-## 5.1 Install the Docker from the step 1 on to the Runner then install the sonarqube server
+## 5.1 Install the Docker (step 1) and sonarqube server

 ```
 docker run -d --name sonar -p 9000:9000 sonarqube:lts-community